 Wondering what else you can make with coconut oil?
 Be sure to check out the eBook, Coconut Oil Cures (Miracle Healers From The Kitchen), by Sharon Daniels for in depth information on the myths and health benefits of coconut oil, how coconut oil works, ways to use coconut oil, and scientific evidence.

 Looking for more DIY bath and beauty recipes that use coconut oil?
-Check out these natural recipes: DIY Handmade Pear Shimmer Dry Skin Balm, DIY Natural Vanilla and Patchouli Scented Bath Salts, and DIY Solid Shea Butter Sugar Scrub Cubes.
+Check out these natural recipes: DIY Handmade Pear Shimmer Dry Skin Balm and DIY Solid Shea Butter Sugar Scrub Cubes.
 Also be sure to follow my DIY boards on Pinterest!